 First let’s look at what is going on.
 From sometime in your late thirties to your mid-forties your hormones start to fluctuate wildly.
-Specifically, your estrogen levels are going nuts and your progesterone level is declining.
-Progesterone is a natural antidepressant and also prevents anxiety.
+Specifically, your estrogen levels are going nuts and declining and your progesterone level is declining.
+Progesterone acts as a natural antidepressant and also helps minimize anxiety.
 When your estrogen drops, so does your serotonin and other mood and stress moderating brain chemicals.
 This dance can continue for a while until your hormones stop the wild fluctuations and your body gets use to the new chemical you.
 As a result, irritations, annoyances, frustrations can escalate to rage in an instant.
 This is further complicated by the above mentioned hot flashes, fatigue, etc.

-There are a lot of brain chemicals, called neurotransmitters, such as serotonin, dopamine, epinephrine (aka adrenaline) that are chemical messengers that communication from one cell to another that allows brain cells to “talk to one another”.
+There are a lot of brain chemicals, called neurotransmitters, such as serotonin, dopamine, epinephrine (aka adrenaline) that are chemical messengers that facilitate communication from one cell to another and allow brain cells to “talk to one another”.
 They are all involved in the development of perimenopausal rage.

 When you have high levels of dopamine and serotonin your emotions and reactions to events are more positive and you are able to let things go more easily.
 When they are low and you encounter an event that causes your adrenaline to spike because it has caused a fight or flight response, you are much more likely to fly into a rage.
 So, when a team member fails to deliver or your boss is demanding that your performance be better or you are threatened by a peer, instant rage can take hold of you.

 What to do, oh, what to do?